Predragon/the-third-voice-mvp/CONTRIBUTING.md

 - Maintainers will review your PR
 - Be open to feedback and requested changes
-- Once approved, PR will be merged into `dev`
+- Once approved, PR will be merged into develop
-- The `dev` branch will later be merged into `main` for releases
+- The develop branch will later be merged into main for releases

 ---